 When you’re a new RV owner, you may not think that you need your roof inspected, but you should check your RV roof on a regular basis to make sure the seams are tight and that the roof’s liner isn’t damaged.

 Even with a dealer’s warranty on your RV roof, the rubber seal can crack and leak within six months, and it’s not under warranty.
-Your dealer and we, at Never Leak, recommend you check your roof every six months because the liner can loosen or break from the seams.
+Your dealer and we, at RV Roof Repair Florida, recommend you check your roof every six months because the liner can loosen or break from the seams.

 THREE TYPES OF RV ROOF REPAIR